World Jellyfish Day – 10 Different Types of Jellyfish

 4. White-spotted Jellyfish

-At number four on World Jellyfish Day, we have the white-spotted jellyfish.
+At number four on World Jellyfish Day, we have the White-spotted jellyfish.
 These jellies have very mild venom and therefore do not pose a threat to us humans.
-In fact, the white-spotted jellyfish doesn’t generally even use their venom to catch food at all!
+In fact, the white-spotted jellyfish don’t generally even use their venom to catch food at all!
 These jellyfish are what’s known as a filter feeder, similar to oysters and sponges.
 They can filter over 50 cubic meters of seawater every single day!

 The only downside of this cute little thing is a swarm of these jellies can clear an area of zooplankton!
 Greedy little things!
 Causing none left for the fish and crustaceans that also munch on the microscopic critters.
 In such areas where the white-spotted jellyfish are considered to be an invasive species, such as the Gulf of California, Caribbean Sea and the Gulf of Mexico, their hungry appetite poses somewhat of a problem for the native species from shrimps to corals.